- Saturday, July 28 3:00 p.m. Outdoor Arena

 Medved PRCA Rodeo

-Medved Autoplex and the Douglas County Fair Board present a wild and exciting rodeo that features contestants from the Professional Rodeo Cowboys Association.
+Medved Colorado and the Douglas County Fair Board present a wild and exciting rodeo that features contestants from the Professional Rodeo Cowboys Association.
 Each performance will have Bareback Riding, Steer Wrestling, Saddle Bronc Riding, Tie-down Roping, Team Roping and conclude with Bull Riding.
 The rodeo will also host Barrel Racers from the Women’s Pro Rodeo Association.
-Come to the PRCA Rodeo and see the award winning horses and bulls perform and cheer on your favorite contestants.
-At the Douglas County Fair, we spend quality time with our family in 8 second bursts.
+Come to the PRCA Rodeo and see the award winning animal athletes perform and cheer on your favorite contestants.

-Patriot Rodeo: Join us as we honor our veterans and military men and women.
+Patriot Rodeo – Join us as we honor our veterans and military men and women.
 Show your military ID (active or retired) and receive 1 free Rodeo Admission.
-Wear your Red, Show your Support!
+Wear your Red, White and Blue; Show your support!

 PRCA Events: At every PRCA Rodeo, you will see all of these events!

 Bareback Riding — Both the rider and the bucking horse are judged in this event.
 It is a single-handhold, eight-second ride which starts with the cowboy’s feet held in a position over the break of the horse’s shoulders until the horse’s front feet touch the ground first jump out of the chute.
 The rider earns points maintaining upper body control while moving his feet in a toes-turned-out rhythmic motion in time with the horse’s bucking action.